 7. Mark it

 Get your bike security marked.
 It’s a highly effective, visible deterrent to bike thieves.
 They know that if they are caught with a registered bike, the owner can be traced and they will be arrested.
-Bikeregister provide a list of police bike marking events.
-You can also mark your bike with SmartWater.
+Security marking products can be found at Secured by Design.

 8. Remember safety begins at home

 Take the same care to lock your bike securely at home as you would on the street.
 Avoid advertising that you have a bike at home, for example, by removing car roof racks, and creating ‘privacy zones’ on apps like Strava to avoid disclosing your location.

 9. Check ownership